AndersDeath/diary2/000-current.md

 # 10 September - Diestag - Yerevan - 719 Tag der Einwanderung - Heat Sunny

 To be honest I was happy to spend this day just at home.
 Ksusha was in her doctor's office and I met her after that visit.
 We walked a little bit and came back to work.
+Everything was nice.